G9A2HvK9/ProgrammingAssignment3/README.md

 2. Run `run_analysis.r`

 3. The script will output a .txt file, which aggregates the raw data into average for every measurement variable along the factor variables of participant and activity type.
 For a closer description, please refer to the codebook.

+## In the script:

+The script takes the Human Activity Recognition Using Smartphones Data Set (available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)) and modifies it to present a cleaner data set, which aggregates the raw data into averages.

+The final output presents a clean data set under the name `final_data.txt` where training and test data are combined into a single data table.
+The raw data readings are averaged along the factor variables of participant and activity.
+Accordingly the output delivers the average reading for each activity carried out by each participant.